-Analysis of Right-Wing Authoritarian (RWA) Followers: Insight into Donald Trump and Ted Cruz Supporters [105*251]
+Analysis of Right-Wing Authoritarian (RWA) Followers: An Insight Into Why Donald J. Trump Won

 The Milgram Authoritarian Obidience Experiment

 I have brought up the idea of Right-wing Authoritarian (RWA) followers in many of my political hubs because of their importance to the Conservative movement.
 This personality characteristic provides the army used by the Social Dominator (SD) leaders.
 Now I am not making these names up out of thin air.
 They actually are labels developed from research that began when scientists started studying why otherwise intelligent people blindly followed such obviously, in hindsight, terrible leaders.
 The prototypical example that got the ball rolling in this research was the German people's fascination with Hitler.
 Hitler is the poster child of what has become to be know as a Social Dominator (SD) (not to mention a sociopath) and the people of German, en masse, were what would become to be known as Right-wing Authoritarian followers; someone willing to follow authority figures without questioning the SDs directions even though it may not pass the common sense test.
 (The Right-wing part of the label actually comes from where the more conservative members of the French parliament sat.)